In This Article

 Twenty-six percent of people reported constipation in one study by the American Cancer Society that surveyed 1,064,004 men and women(1).
 Few people realize that constipation significantly increases the risk for colon cancer(2), poor immunity, fatigue and deficiencies.

 Do Natural Laxatives Work?

-In one meta analysis of over 250 studies, laxative therapies showed no noticeable difference than the placebo when measuring long term bowel frequency.
-In other words, while laxatives of all kinds are prescribed and used as over the counter support, little if any evidence exists to confirm their long term effectiveness(3,4).
+In one meta-analysis of over 250 studies, laxative therapies showed no noticeable difference from the placebo when measuring long-term bowel frequency.
+In other words, while laxatives of all kinds are prescribed and used as over-the-counter support, little if any evidence exists to confirm their long-term effectiveness(3,4).

 Natural Laxatives are Dangerous!

 The harmful and dangerous side effects of natural or herbal laxatives are rarely mentioned.
 It is common to think that an herbal laxative like senna tea, a simple mineral like magnesium or Epsom Salt, or even a daily cup of coffee or tea is harmless.